 India

 India is a beneficiary of the EU's Standard GSP.
-With a per-capita income of $2,256 in 2021, India is classified a lower middle-income country by the World Bank.
-Total EU imports from India amounted to €46 billion in 2021, a 20% decrease compared to the previous year.
-About 88% of eligible EU imports from India currently make use of the preferential duties under GSP.
-These preferential imports summed up to €11.5 billion in 2021, which makes India the largest beneficiary of the Standard GSP.
+With a per-capita income of $2.390 in 2022, India is classified a lower middle-income country by the World Bank.
+Total EU imports from India amounted to €65 billion in 2022.
+About 85% of eligible EU imports from India currently make use of the preferential duties under GSP.
+These preferential imports summed up to €18,8 billion in 2022, which makes India the largest beneficiary of the Standard GSP.

 What is the GSP?